lex-node/governance/constitution/constitution.md

 * **Legal Proceeding:** means any private or governmental action, suit, litigation, arbitration, claim, proceeding (including any civil, criminal, administrative, investigative or appellate proceeding), hearing, inquiry, audit, examination or investigation commenced, brought, conducted or heard by or before, or otherwise involving, any court or other governmental entity or any arbitrator or arbitration panel.
 * **Legislature:** the functions of the Pocket DAO responsible for decision-making
 * **Majority Approval:** 50% Support and 50% Minimum Approval from Voting Token holders
-* **Maturation Period:** the period of 30,240 blocks (~21 days) that must elapse before a Governance Stake may become active
 * **Minimum Approval:** the percentage of the total Voting Token supply that support for a proposal must be greater than for the proposal to be considered valid
 * **Node:** an instance of Pocket Core (or another software client embodying the Pocket Protocol) that is online and operating on the Pocket Network, synced on a reasonably current basis with the Pocket Blockchain and receiving and propagating transactions from other Nodes on the Pocket Network
 * **On-Chain:** any activity that is directly or indirectly reflected in information included in the Pocket Blockchain
 * **Ownerless Foundation:** a foundation which has no members, shareholders or other equity holders
 * **Parameter Update Proposal (PUP):** proposals to change the value of a given parameter, On-Chain or in the Council’s tools or platforms
 * **Parties:** any Person who consents to, is deemed to have consented to or is otherwise a party to or bound by this Constitution.
-* **Permission Holders:** Pocket DAO participants who possess permissions as defined by the ACL of Pocket Core or an external Council platform such as Aragon
+* **Permission Holders:** Pocket DAO participants who possess permissions as defined by the ACL of Pocket Core or an external Council platform designated for such purpose.
 * **Person:** any (i) individual, corporation, company, general partnership, unincorporated association, group, organization, joint venture, limited partnership, limited liability partnership, estate, trust  or entity or legal person or (ii) (A) nation or international or multinational sovereignty, (B) government or instrumentality, subdivision, department, ministry, board, court or agency of any government or (C) quasi-governmental or private body exercising any executive, legislative, judicial, regulatory, taxing, importing or other governmental functions.
 * **Pocket Blockchain:** at each time, the blockchain with "id:0001" that has been most recently validated by the Validator Nodes on the Pocket Network in accordance with the Pocket Protocol.
 * **Pocket Community Game:** a series of gamified Pocket DAO community quests with levels that can be achieved by completing a set of tasks